wrk-fmd/geobroker/docker/README.md

 ## Deployment

 Run either of the following commands.
-Geobroker is then available at http://localhost:8080 (locally only).
+The `geobroker` is then available at http://localhost:8080 (locally only).

-* docker run -d --rm -p 127.0.0.1:8080:8080 --name geobroker-app geobroker-app
+* `docker run -d --rm -p 127.0.0.1:8080:8080 --name geobroker-app geobroker-app`
 * `./run_target`
 	* runs directly after `./build_war`

-Note that keeping a stopped container is not feasible - nothing is persisted anyway.
+Note that keeping a stopped container is not feasible - nothing is persisted in any way.